danwing/https-local-domains/draft-thomson-https-local-domains.md

 --- abstract

-This document explores a method for providing secure HTTPS access to local domains without the need for traditional certificates.
+This document explores a method for providing secure HTTPS access to local domains without the need for traditional certificate validation.
-By leveraging local domain names embedded with public keys, this approach ensures secure communication within a local network.
-The method simplifies the setup process and enhances security by avoiding the complexities of certificate management by using raw public keys.
+By leveraging local domain names and their embedded public keys, this approach ensures secure communication within a local network.
-This solution is particularly beneficial for local services that require HTTPS access without exposing them to the Internet.

 --- middle